Purge Household Clutter

 It seems like the tides are finally changing and it’s the cool thing now to live a minimalist lifestyle.
-Whether or not you’re ready to jump on that bandwagon, there are huge benefits to purging your belongings down to only the things you actually use and love.
+Whether or not you’re ready to jump on that bandwagon, there are huge benefits to purge household clutter down to only the things you actually use and love.

 Here are some purging tips and tricks to use when you start your own purging process:

 I know it sounds ridiculous, but if you’re ever going to get anywhere, you have to take that first step.

 I always tell myself the same thing – How do you eat an elephant?
 One bite at a time.
 Weird analogy I know, but it works!

 No, I don’t mean room for more stuff, I mean room for the actual work of decluttering and purging.

 Decide right now that you’re going to completely declutter and purge your home.

 This is your mindset for the next few days or weeks.